-Our approach to delivering bikes is a bit different than what some may be used to.
+Our approach to delivering bikes is a bit different than what you may be used to.
 When you walk into Cyclepath you won’t find a bunch of the big, household brand names.
 We prefer to give a leg-up to the smaller, boutique craftsmen that typically bring the finest quality products with the most innovative features to the market.

-Whether you want to build a bike piece-by-piece, or go with a stock build kit, we are here to help.
+Whether you want to build a bike piece-by-piece or go with a stock build kit, we are here to help.
 We provide a wide selection of incredible parts with proven track records and in a variety of different colors to ensure you have a beautiful machine that will last.

 We are ready to help make your dreams a reality, no matter how small or big they may be!

 Check out a few of our customer’s custom builds, some newly released bikes and some shop/industry news we have highlighted below.

 Hands down the best titanium money can buy.
 Handbuilt in Steamboat Springs, Colorado, Moots produces the prettiest welds using the highest quality seamless butted tubing available.
 Titanium has some fantastic ride qualities on its own, however with Moots Pi Tech butted tubing things become exceedingly smooth without any sacrifices.
 Come in to browse our large Moots inventory and see what new and different things those guys in Colorado have been up to recently.
 The ride of a lifetime and a lifetime of durability…

 Breadwinner is a collaboration between Ira Ryan and Tony Pereira, two of Portland’s highly regarded builders.
 The concept was to bypass the long wait times of their fully custom frames by offering up these TIG welded frames in six colors and six options.
 Located in the Arbor Lodge neighborhood, they offer a bike in every flavor.
 Their bike menu includes cyclocross, road race, traditional road, loaded touring, commuter and a hard tail MTB.